yifan-hou/manipulation-workshop-2019/index.md

 Each speaker will speak for 3\~5 minutes, followed by a 2min Q&A. Instead of using slides, please record a video (3\~5 min) of your slides.

 ### How to apply
-Please send an email to 'manipulation.workshop@gmail.com' with title "Application for open talk".
+Please send an email to <a href = "mailto: manipulation.workshop@gmail.com">manipulation.workshop@gmail.com</a> with title *Application for open talk*.
 Please include the following information in your email:
 - Title and abstract of your talk;
 - Brief self-introduction. (< 100 words)